navxio/coin/README.md

   $ coin dash

 OPTIONS
-  -d, --detailed           Detailed portfolio with values across exchanges -e, --exchange=exchange  The exchange to fetch the portfolio from
+  -d, --detailed             Detailed portfolio with values across exchanges -e, --exchange=<exchange>  The exchange to fetch the portfolio from

 DESCRIPTION
   Display user portfolio in tabular form